Rockets of Today

 Speaking of Europe, some ArianeSpace and Airbus veterans have founded The Exploration Company, which might provide an alternative to buying from Dream Chaser.
 They are working on a commercial spacecraft called Nyx, which is a traditional conical capsule with a service module.
 The design is rather modular, they say, so it can be configured for lots of different types of missions, from space station cargo in the earliest iteration to eventually, they hope, taking people to the moon.
 They even talk about making it into a lunar lander.
 The capsule would use “green” monopropellant (peroxide) for its thrusters, and they’re working on a methane engine called Huracan for the service module so it can reach cislunar destinations.
 They’re aiming for five reuses per capsule.
 They are also designing it to be refuelable in orbit.

 The specific design is far from complete, so we can’t give any specs or stats for it.
-About all they’re getting built so far is a scale model 60 centimeters wide and weighing around 40 kilograms, dubbed “Bikini”, which will be thrown overboard from a satellite launch to see how it handles reentry.
-After that will come a 1.6 ton mid-scale test article with thrusters and a parachute, which can take a useful payload up and hopefully bring it back undamaged.
+About all they’ve built so far is a scale model 60 centimeters wide and weighing around 40 kilograms, dubbed “Bikini”, which was to be thrown overboard from a satellite launch to see how it handles reentry.
+This went up with the maiden flight of Ariane 6, but the failure of the upper stage to do its final relight meant that the reentry test couldn’t be carried out.
+They’ll probably have to make another Bikini test article.
+After that will come a 1.6 ton mid-scale test vehicle with thrusters and a parachute, which can take a useful payload up and hopefully bring it back undamaged.

 They are targeting 2026 to make the full sized capsule.
 That sounds quite optimistic.
 And unfortunately, once they completed the first cargo vessel (named “Tenacity”) and got it ready for a maiden launch, Sierra laid off numerous workers.
 If that first flight goes badly, they may not get another chance.